 Thinner bike tires have more advantages than thicker bike tires especially during racing and open road riding situations.

 Thin road tires tend to have higher rolling rates compared to thick ones thus enabling it to have higher speeds which are important during racing.
-Due to the thin appearance, the tire gets a streamlined shape which helps in cutting through the air easily impacting on to the high-speed rates on the road.
+Due to the thin appearance, the tire gets a streamlined shape which helps in cutting through the air easily impacting the high-speed rates on the road.

 With the lesser pressure exerted on the ground during a ride, the bike becomes much lighter respectively thus participating in the high speed associated with the bike.
 The bikes are much easier to use by a lot of people on the roads because less energy is used compared to bikes with thick tires.